Zihang-Ma/Zihang-Ma/README.md

 ## Hi there 👋

+My name is Zihang Ma.
 I'm a junior undergraduate student majoring in Information Management and Information Systems at Tianjin University.
 Currently, I'm working as a research assistant at the TJU RL-lab.

+Contact me at 3130338300@qq.com/3023209299@tju.edu.cn, please feel free to do so ~

 ### 🔬 Research Interests
 - **Agent Memory**: Exploring memory mechanisms for intelligent agents